New York Court Records

 To postpone and reschedule your traffic ticket hearing, contact the TVB for a ticket issued in New York City or the Traffic Court listed on the ticket for an infraction booked in another part of the state.

-When requesting a postponement from the TVB, make sure to submit your request before the hearing date.
+When requesting a postponement from the TVB, submit your request before the hearing date.
 The DMV requires mail requests to be made at least 10 days before the scheduled hearing date.
-Send a mail request for hearing postponement to the Albany address of the DMV.
-Postponement requests made in person or by phone ((718)–488–5710) must be made at TVB offices at least a day before the hearing.
+Send a mail request for a hearing postponement to the Albany address of the DMV.
+Postponement requests made in person or by phone ((718) 488–5710) must be made at the TVB offices at least a day before the hearing.

 Requests for second and subsequent postponements must be made in person at least a day before the hearing date.
 You must provide a convincing reason for the postponement; the request is subject to approval by a TVB ALJ.